 2. Capacity for each yearly standard capacity product shall be auctioned through the annual yearly capacity auction using an ascending-clock auction algorithm in accordance with Article 17.

-3. The auction process shall offer capacity for no longer than the upcoming 15 years.
+3. The auction process shall offer capacity for no longer than the upcoming 15 gas years for existing capacity.
+Incremental capacity may be offered in yearly capacity auctions for a maximum of 15 years after the start of operational use.

-4. Annual yearly capacity auctions shall start on the first Monday of March each year unless otherwise specified in the auction calendar.
+4. Annual yearly capacity auctions shall start on the first Monday of July each year unless otherwise specified in the auction calendar.